opengauss-mirror/docs/content/en/docs/Developerguide/create-index.md

     Specifies that null values appear after non-null values in the sort ordering.
 This is the default when  **DESC**  is not specified.

+-   **LOCAL**

+    Specifies that the partitioned index to be created is a LOCAL index.

+-   **GLOBAL**

+    Specifies the partitioned index to be created as a GLOBAL index.
+If no keyword is specified, a GLOBAL index is created by default.

 -   **WITH \( \{storage\_parameter = value\} \[, ... \] \)**

     Specifies the storage parameter used for an index.